-Call center personnel are like “special forces,” as it is easier to train a small group of people to manage facility and patient requests.
+Call center personnel should be trained well to manage facility and patient requests.
 A transport coordinator can be a good addition to the call center.
 They will address payer issues as well as forms needed like the Physician Certification Statement.

 The pre-billing/verification team also has a hand in denials management.
 Pre-billers are detectives—they need to drill down enough to discover the best payer.
 By doing so, pre-billers can help avoid denials like “care covered by another payer” or “patient enrolled in hospice.”

 Work to decrease claims that don’t pay because the patient’s deductible was not yet met.
 Software can be very helpful here.
 In today’s world of high deductibles, it is essential that billing is performed on the “right day,” after the patient’s deductible has been met.
 Software can assist to make a deductible determination and monitor the status of deductibles to ensure claims get submitted with the best chance of receiving payment.
 This means the pre-biller/verification team needs to be trained to use their software to its full advantage.

 For self-pay amounts that can’t be solved through deductible management, consider assessing the patient’s propensity to pay.
 This concept has long been used in industries like banking.
 The approach allows the provider to focus their efforts on who is most likely to pay and who can afford to pay.
 Armed with that information, the billing department works with an established process to treat accounts with high, medium, or low propensity to pay.
 Tactics that determine propensity to pay help determine who to pursue in-house and which accounts to send for collections.